BookingSync/hermes-rb/README.md

 If the request timeouts, `Hermes::RpcClient::RpcTimeoutError` will be raised.

-## NewRelic integration
+## APM and tracing

-The integration is enabled automatically if you use `newrelic_rpm` gem via `Hutch::Tracers::NewRelic`.
+The integration is enabled automatically if you use `newrelic_rpm` gem via `Hutch::Tracers::NewRelic` or via `Hermes::Tracers::Datadog` when using `ddtrace` gem.

+You can also provide your own tracer, as long as it implements an interface expected by [Hutch][https://github.com/ruby-amqp/hutch].

 ## Distributed Tracing (experimental feature, the interface might change in the future)